Aloe Cort Side Effects

 Generic name: hydrocortisone topical

 Note: This document contains side effect information about hydrocortisone topical.
-Some of the dosage forms listed on this page may not apply to the brand name Aloe Cort.
+Some dosage forms listed on this page may not apply to the brand name Aloe Cort.

 - topical application cream, topical application lotion, topical application ointment, topical application solution